greavr/bucket-speedtest/README.md

 This will output a list of all *optional* parameters, listed below:
 ```
 -i Is the number of times each file should be downloaded to generate the averages
+-v Options enables more verbose logging output, detailing each request
 -gcp This points to a CSV file which contains the GCS Storage Class and path to public file
 -aws This points to a CSV file which contains the AWS Storage Class and path to public file
 -azure This points to a CSV file which contains the Azure Storage Class and path to public file